Blockstream/satellite/doc/antenna-pointing.md

 LOCKED
 ```

-And after that you will start to see several underscores `_` printed
+After that, you should start seeing several underscores `_` printed
 consecutively as indicators of successful data reception.
 The reception
 indicator can be one of the three indicators that follow, and they are printed
 only in debug mode (again, option `-d`).
 Also, you should see periodic `*